 How using the Alpha-Stim can help

-Numerous clinical trials and surveys have shown that a high proportion of people suffering from depression experience significant improvement in mood as a result of using Cranial Electrotherapy Stimulation (CES) as supplied by the Alpha-Stim.
+As part of the therapy I am also able to provide you with an alpha-stim device (rent or sale) that you can use at home.
+Numerous clinical trials together with my own experience has shown that a high proportion of people suffering from depression experience significant improvement in mood as a result of using Cranial Electrotherapy Stimulation (CES) as supplied by the Alpha-Stim.
 Typically patients use the Alpha-Stim for an hour a day, which has a cumulative effect, enhancing the production of Serotonin and Beta Endorphins.
-People typically say "I feel better".
-This puts them into a far better place to take on board new coping skills as described above.
+The words people generally use are "I feel better".
+I find people to be much more receptive and able to make changes in their thinking patterns when they are feeling more 'up'.